 During nutritional therapy, you connect the dots between disease, addiction, and malnourishment.
 In fact, addiction is a disease of the brain that has physiological and psychological manifestations.
 Healing involves making conscious changes in the way you feed your body.
 Moreover, supplying healthy nutrients prevents physical problems; however, the benefits go even further.

 How Nutritional Therapy Becomes Part of Rehab

 You eat convenience foods, but they don’t give you the energy to get out of bed.
 Therefore, stimulants fix the problem.
-You have headaches because of fast food you eat.
+You have headaches because of fast the food you eat.
 However, pain pills come to the rescue.

 Fitting Nutritional Assistance into an Addiction Treatment Protocol

 You shift your focus on making healthier choices as you approach independent living.
 At that point, it becomes part of the life skills training that takes place at most facilities and you shift your focus on making healthier choices as you approach independent living.